Richard O'Brien: Later career

 O'Brien continued writing musicals with arranger Richard Hartley, including: T. Zee (1976), Disaster (1978), The Stripper (1982 – based on the Carter Brown novel and produced in Australia), and Top People (1984).
 O'Brien and Hartley also provided three songs for the film The Return of Captain Invincible (1983), starring Alan Arkin.
 O'Brien wrote his one-man revue Disgracefully Yours (1985) singing as Mephistopheles Smith.

-O'Brien has appeared in Jubilee (1977), Flash Gordon (1980), Dark City (1998), Ever After (1998) and Dungeons & Dragons (2000), among others.
+O'Brien has appeared in Jubilee (1977), Flash Gordon (1980),The Wolves of Willoughby Chase (1989), Dark City (1998), Ever After (1998) and Dungeons & Dragons (2000), among others.
 Additionally he guest starred in five episodes in the third series of the HTV dramatisation of Robin of Sherwood, as the corrupt druid Gulnar.
 A music CD of the songs from Disgracefully Yours entitled Absolute O'Brien was released in 1998.

-He became the presenter of UK Channel 4's game show The Crystal Maze in 1990, specialising in sardonic put-downs, occasional eccentricities and playing his harmonica at random intervals.
+O'Brien became the presenter of UK Channel 4's game show The Crystal Maze in 1990, specialising in sardonic put-downs, occasional eccentricities and playing his harmonica at random intervals.
 The show ran from 1990 to 1995, with O'Brien presenting the first four series.
 It was regularly Channel 4's highest-rated programme, reaching a peak of 7 million viewers for the 1993 Christmas special.
 O'Brien left The Crystal Maze in 1993 after the fourth series; the show was then taken over by Edward Tudor-Pole.
-After two series without O'Brien, the show was cancelled.

 In other roles, O'Brien has conceptualised and played the role of the Child Catcher in the West End theatre production of Chitty Chitty Bang Bang.
 He also occasionally performs cabaret-style music and comedy on stages around the world, singing songs from Rocky Horror among others.
 In 1995, he performed a select number of shows as the devilish charmer Mephistopheles Smith in a musical/comedy show he wrote entitled Disgracefully Yours, to which he later gave permission to be adapted into a musical, first by Eubank Productions for the Kansas City Fringe Fest in 2006, and more recently by Janus Theatre Company for the Edinburgh Fringe 2007, simply entitled Mephistopheles Smith.
 In late 2005, he appeared (as the spirit of the mirror) in the pantomime version of Snow White, which played at the Milton Keynes Theatre.
 In the summer of 2006, he played the Child Catcher in the Queen's 80th birthday celebrations at Buckingham Palace.

 O'Brien performed in Thank-You for the Music, a 90-minute ABBA documentary for ITV, directed by Martin Koch, who previously directed the musical Mamma Mia!
 The documentary included a remake of the mini musical '"The Girl with the Golden Hair" which ABBA performed during their 1977 world tour and featured on ABBA: The Album (also 1977).
 The musical was performed at the Prince of Wales Theatre and featured O'Brien, Liz McClarnon and the Dynamos.
 He also hosted the 1993 Brit Awards.